How to Avoid HMRC Late Payment Penalties in 2025 Complete Guide

 Essential Pre-Appeal steps to avoid HMRC fines 2025

-Before submitting any appeal, ensure all outstanding obligations are met.
-If the penalty relates to late filing due to tax return filing delays, submit your tax return immediately.
-Outstanding payments should be settled or time to pay arrangements negotiated.
+Before submitting an appeal, ensure all outstanding obligations are resolved.
+If the penalty relates to late filing, submit the return immediately.
+If it relates to payment, settle the balance or agree a Time to Pay arrangement.

 Related post – Navigating UK VAT Returns: A Comprehensive Guide to Due Dates, Payments & Penalties